Some Genuine Small Representations of a Nonlinear Double Cover: -- Split Case

-The infinitesimal character of each Shimura representation is $\rho/2$ due to construction.
-For the parameter of a Shimura representation, all roots are real roots and it is shown in \cite{RT} that all real integral roots are nonparity real roots, and hence all simple integral roots are in the $\tau$-invariant (cf. \cite{IC1}, Theorem 4.12), which shows part (1).
+The infinitesimal character of each representation from $\SH _{\rho/2}$ is $\rho/2$ due to construction.
+Notice that for the parameter of any $Sh_i\in \SH_{\rho/2}$, all simple integral roots are not simple.
+However, by Lemma 3.1 in \cite{IC1} for a simple integral root $\alpha$, there exists a positive root system $\Psi_{\alpha}\subseteq \triangle (\mathfrak g , \mathfrak a)$ such that $\Psi _{\alpha}$ contains the simple integral roots and $\alpha$ is simple for $\Psi_{\alpha}$.
+It turns out that such $\alpha$ is nonintegral in the new system and is a nonparity real root, and hence it is in the $\tau$-invariant (cf. \cite{IC1}, Theorem 4.12), which shows part (1).